Buddhism in Mongolia: Three or Five Waves of Cultural Blossoming

 In the recent decade, the Arts Council of Mongolia has documented more than 1,250 monasteries and temples that were destroyed in this way, together with their libraries, art reserves, medical facilities and other treasures.

 Then a rather curious event occurred in 1943.
-Rumors emerges that the American vice-president Henry Wallace would be visiting Moscow to discuss agricultural aid that the American government had given to the Soviet Union, and that he had requested to see Ulan Ude in Buryatia and Ulaanbaatar in Mongolia.
+Rumors emerged that the American vice-president Henry Wallace would be visiting Moscow to discuss agricultural aid that the American government had given to the Soviet Union, and that he had requested to see Ulan Ude in Buryatia and Ulaanbaatar in Mongolia.

 Wallace had been a friend and student of Nicholas Roerich, and through Roerich had developed an interest in Mongolia and Mongolian Buddhism.